12 fallacies that should be avoided when constructing arguments

 In this post, 12 fallacies when writing arguments for scientific articles are presented with examples.
 Some of the presented fallacies seem to be very small and commonly used, but those fallacies completely change the meaning of arguments written in a scientific article.

-Because not only the fallacies create ambiguous arguments, but also the fallacies cause the arguments to be scientifically invalid.
+Because not only do the fallacies create ambiguous arguments, but also the fallacies cause the arguments to be scientifically invalid.

-The fallacies are explained as follow.
+The fallacies are explained as follows.

 The wrong use of “can”